chrismihm-ms/AVDQuickLinks/AD joined poc.md

 - Available Quota in subscription for desired VM instance
 - Register Resource Provider - Make sure to register the *Microsoft.DesktopVirtualization* resource provider for your subscription
 - Permissions/RBAC - For purposes of PoC, the admin account should have Contributor and User access administrator role scoped to subscription.
+- Hybrid Identity synced from On-Prem Active Directory via Microsoft Entra Connect or Microsoft Entra Domain Services
+- Network access to AD domain controller from the virtual network that the AVD sesssion hosts are deployed in for authentication
 - Internet access from the VM that gets deployed.
 For more information, see [Required FQDNs and endpoints for Azure Virtual Desktop](https://learn.microsoft.com/en-us/azure/virtual-desktop/required-fqdn-endpoint)

 *See additional Note and screenshots here: [Additional Notes for Prereqs section](https://github.com/chrismihm-ms/AVDQuickLinks/blob/main/poc.md#notes-from-prereqs-section)*